The Double Man (1967 film): Plot

 In East Berlin during the Cold War of the mid-1960s a colonel in Stasi intelligence explains to a visiting Russian army general his plan to infiltrate the upper ranks of the CIA.
 He assures the general it cannot fail.
 Skeptical, the general approves it, but warns that the consequences of failure could be fatal.
 To him.

 At CIA headquarters in Washington, Assistant Deputy Director of Plans Dan Slater receives an internal cable informing him that his teenage son Bobby has been killed while skiing in the Austrian Alps.
-Instinctively he is suspicious of the official report that it was an accident, and immediately flies over to investigate.
-He smells a trap.
+As the agency's head of espionage, he is instinctively suspicious of the official report that it was an accident, and immediately flies over to investigate.

-In St. Anton, Slater meets up with ex-MI-5 agent and former partner Frank Wheatley, who twelve years back burned out on the intelligence life and took up running the international school Slater's son attended.
+In St. Anton, Slater meets up with ex-MI-5 agent and former partner Frank Wheatley, who twelve years back had soured on the intelligence life and took up running the international school Slater's son attended.
 They clash, with Wheatley arguing against Slater's suspicious instincts.
 As they move through the tiny resort town they are covertly watched by the Stasi intelligence officer and his two operatives.

 Slater reluctantly accepts a lack of evidence of murder, but retains his doubts.
-However, on his way out of town he finds his son's bloody ski jacket packed in his own baggage.
+However, on the train out he finds his son's bloody ski jacket packed in his own baggage.
 He returns and confronts Wheatley with the discovery, including two obvious ski pole punctures suggesting the boy was shoved off the cliff.
 Wheatley cannot account for them, and they quarrel.
 It is revealed that Slater was emotionally distant from his son and deceased wife.
 When Slater accuses Wheatley of becoming soft and complacent Wheatley responds that Slater's only real love was for his work, earning him a punch in the jaw.

 Investigating further, Slater tracks down a young lady who took the same cable car as his son on the day he was killed.
-She is Gina, a beautiful aid to a rich British jet setter who throws extravagant ski parties.
-At one that evening Slater talks to Gina.
-She tells him there were two other men in the cable car, but is only able to give a cursory description of the one not wearing a ski mask.
-It is not much to go on, but when shortly afterward that man asks her to dance she chases after Slater to tell him.
+She is Gina, a beautiful aid to a frivolous British jet setter who throws extravagant ski parties.
+At that evening's Slater talks to Gina.
+She tells him there were two men in the cable car, one in a ski mask and the other simply described as being tall.
+It is not much to go on, but when shortly afterward the latter man asks her to dance, she chases after Slater to tell him.
 Slater and Wheatley trace him to a farmhouse on the outskirts of town.
-While Wheatley waits a distance off, Slater sneaks in, and is confronted by the two Stasi henchmen, one being the man from the party.
-A fight ensues, and a kicked gun goes off.
+While Wheatley waits a distance off, Slater sneaks in, and is confronted by the man and a second Stasi henchmen.
+A fight ensues, and a kicked gun discharges.